Haiti–United States relations: Haiti–United States relations (1800–1914)

-Occupations of Haiti by the United States (1915–1934)
+Occupation of Haiti by the United States (1915–1934)

 From 1915 to 1934 the US Marines occupied Haiti.
 Prior to the occupation, the US military had taken control of the banks and collected $500,000 to hold in New York.
 The Haitian constitution was written in a manner that prevented foreign entities from owning land or operating in Haiti.
 However, as a result of the occupation, the US had influenced the Haitian government to rewrite the constitution to repeal an 1804 provision that forbade foreigners from owning land in Haiti.
 The occupation impacted the nation's economy as well as the people's self-image and independence.
 Ultimately, Haitians united in resistance of the US occupation, and US forces left in 1934.
 Left behind was a newly trained Haitian Army, the Garde, with mostly black soldiers and mulatto officers, who dominated political office until 1947.

 US interventions in Haiti (1957–2005)

 From 1957 to 1971, François Duvalier governed Haiti under a repressive dictatorship.
 Some argue the US tolerated the regime because it was staunchly anti-communist and a counterbalance to communist Cuba during the Cold War.
 When Duvalier died, his son, Jean-Claude ("Baby Doc") took over and maintained many of his father's policies.

 The Reagan administration forced Baby Doc to leave in 1986, and when a repressive military dictatorship arose, Reagan suspended aid.
 The George H.W.
 Bush administration also embargoed and then blockaded Haiti, suspending all but humanitarian aid.